jorgeemejia/TF2-Quotes-Bot/README.md

 ![](images/tf2.jpg)
-# TF2-Quotes-Bot
+# TF2-Talks

 # Overview
-Discord bot that when prompted, responds with a quote from Team Fortress 2
+TF2 talks is a Discord bot that when prompted, writes and says a quote from Valves cult classic FPS Team Fortress 2!

 # Installation